 Under Colangelo the USA men have claimed gold medal finishes at the 2007 FIBA Americas Championship, 2008 Beijing Olympics, 2010 FIBA World Championship, 2012 London Olympics, 2014 FIBA World Cup and 2016 Olympics.

-During his first term as managing director, the National Team program compiled a striking 36-1 overall win-loss record in exhibitions, and just as importantly re-established the USA team as positive ambassadors for the United States and the sport.
+During his first term as managing director, the National Team program compiled a striking 36-1 overall win-loss record in FIBA and exhibition games, and just as importantly re-established the USA team as positive ambassadors for the United States and the sport.

 In the program’s first year, the U.S. captured the bronze medal with an 8-1 record at the 2006 FIBA World Championship in Japan.
 The following summer the USA won the 2007 FIBA Americas Championship with a 10-0 record to qualify the U.S. for the 2008 Olympic Games.
 The USA culminated the quadrennium by finishing 8-0 to reclaim the gold medal at the 2008 Beijing Olympics.
 It was the USA’s first gold in a major international competition since 2000.

-In 2013-16, his third quad at the helm of the USA national team program, the USA bested all comers and compiled a 9-0 record to claim the FIBA World Cup gold medal in Spain and earn the U.S. its first ever back-to-back world titles.
+In 2013-16, his third quad at the helm of the USA national team program, while collecting an overall 26-0 record, the USA bested all comers and compiled a 9-0 record to claim the 2014 FIBA World Cup gold medal in Spain and earn the U.S. its first ever back-to-back world titles.
 The U.S. concluded Colangelo’s third quad by finishing 8-0 in Rio to claim a third consecutive Olympic gold medal.

 On Dec.
 7, 2015, Colangelo was named chairman of basketball operations for the Philadelphia 76ers.
 Late in the 2015-16 season after guiding Philadelphia through some transitions, he relinquished his role but remained with the club as a special advisor to Sixers’ owner Josh Harris.

-Colangelo was the face of the NBA Phoenix Suns franchise from their inaugural season in1968 through 2012.
-While with the Suns, his roles included general manager, head coach, president, managing general partner, chief executive officer and chairman.
+Colangelo was the face of the NBA Phoenix Suns franchise from their inaugural season in 1968 through 2012.
+His roles included general manager, head coach, president, managing general partner, chief executive officer and chairman.
 His 43-year tenure with Phoenix came to an end in 2012 and was at the time the longest in the NBA.

 On two occasions Colangelo stepped in to coach the Suns, including the 1969-70 season when he guided the club to a 24-20 mark down the stretch and to its first playoff appearance.
 He also took over in 1972-73 and compiled a 35-40 mark.
 Overall, Colangelo is 59-60 as an NBA coach.